phyglos/linux-configs/README.rst

-#
-# README - General description of the contents
+    README - General description of the linux-configs collection

-#
-# Copyright (C) 2018-2019 Angel Linares Zapater
+    Copyright (C) 2018-2019 Angel Linares Zapater

-#
-# This program is free software; you can redistribute it and/or modify
-# it under the terms of the GNU General Public License, version 2, as
-# published by the Free Software Foundation.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.
 See the COPYING file.

-#
-# This program is distributed WITHOUT ANY WARRANTY; without even the
-# implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    This program is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-#

 The linux-configs collection
 ============================